kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 - Right-click on the user → Properties → Member Of
   Search for the group and add the user → Apply
 ---
 ## Shared Drive Access

 - If access is needed to **Project Design**,
   Add to the corresponding AD group that maps to the share
-  Add to local PC, connect to the system, and map the drive
+  Add to local PC, connect to the system, and map the drive.